tmelot2/coding-challenge-t/readme.md

 	> NOTE: Do not commit credentials to the repo!

-	> NOTE: Also, storing credentials in a plaintext file is **not** something I would do in production code.
-Ideally I would encrypt & store this data in a secrets manager, use more appropriate priviledges or a service account, & other security best practices.
+	> NOTE: Storing credentials in a plaintext file is **not** something I would do in production code.
+Ideally, I would encrypt & store it in a secrets manager, use more appropriate priviledges or a service account, & other security best practices.

 3) Run `$ bash setup.sh`